BackNot/AcademyMVC/README.md

 # AcademyMVC
 This is an ASP.NET MVC project.
 It was a university assignment.

+## Stack used
+HTML5/CSS3 , Bootstrap , jQuery

+## Tested on
-I've used HTML5/CSS3 , Bootstrap , jQuery to build the frontend part.
-It's tested on Visual Studio 2017 and SQL Server 2017.
+Visual Studio 2017 and SQL Server 2017.

+## About
 The project is an Academy for online tutorials.
 You must create an account (ASP.NET Identity) in order to sign for a course, but it needs to has free spaces.
 After that you can start reading the lessons.

 If you are in Administrator role , you can manage users (make/remove admin rights) , add/remove disciplines and lessons.